shifthappens

 The lack of standardized procedures for AI adoption underscores the importance of comprehensive, organization-specific training programs tailored to unique objectives, needs, and culture.
 By investing in their workforce development and following a structured approach, organizations can cultivate a skilled, critical-thinking, and responsible AI practitioner workforce, maximizing the success of their AI initiatives and driving sustainable growth.

-Kick-start your AI journey: Copilot for Microsoft 365: A Step-by-Step Guide to Secure AI Adoption
+Kick-start your AI journey: Microsoft 365 Copilot: A Step-by-Step Guide to Secure AI Adoption

 The Role of Information Literacy in AI Success